kv-crosstech/kv-crosstech/README.md

 - 👀 I’m interested in Machine learning and Data Science
 - 🌱 I’m currently learning Computer Vision
 - 💞️ I’m looking to collaborate on any project that suits my interests
 - 📫 How to reach me.
-My work e-mail is korshunov.v@crosstech.su
+Just create an Issue here and I will reach out to you

 <!---
 kv-crosstech/kv-crosstech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.